-- Year 6 pupils may be assessed to determine whether individuals may qualify for additional time. - Some pupils for statutory tests (Year 2 and 6) access them in a smaller environment and support for reading tests or writing for pupils may be requested, as appropriate and to comply with test guidelines. - School adheres to current access arrangements for Key Stage 1 and 2 statutory tests. - Class teachers will inform parents/carers whether their child qualifies for additional support or time to access tests.
+- Year 6 pupils may be assessed to determine whether individuals may qualify for additional time. - Some pupils may access statutory tests in a smaller environment and support for reading tests or writing for pupils may be requested, as appropriate and to comply with test guidelines. - School adheres to current access arrangements for Key Stage 1 and 2 statutory tests. - Class teachers will inform parents/carers whether their child qualifies for additional support or time to access tests.